-The strongest earthquake registered so far occurred on $18.8.1853\ 8:30$ at a distance of $42\ km$ from the location under survey.
-Its magnitude was UK = 7,0.
-On the surface an MM-Intensity of X (intense, well built structures and constructions destroyed) could be noticed in its epicentre.
+The strongest earthquake registered so far occurred on 30.4.801 at a distance of 8 km from the location under survey.
+According to historical reports the only fact known about this earthquake is that there a probable MM-Intensity of X (intense, well built structures and constructions destroyed) could be noticed in its epicentre.
+Compared to earthquakes from more recent times the magnitude of this earthquake has been reconstructed to have been about Mw = 6.4.

 The classification of the earthquake hazard is usually done with a 475 year event taken from statistical frequency analysis.
-In this case this would mean a magnitude of Mw = 6,4 and an MM-Intensity of VII-VIII (very strong to destructive, medium to heavy damage at buildings possible) at the location under survey.
+In this case this would mean a magnitude of Mw = 5,4 and an MM-Intensity of VII-VIII (very strong to destructive, medium to heavy damage at buildings possible) at the location under survey.
 When determining the intensity of the earthquake normal soil conditions were presumed (e.g. subsoil from sediments with a mean to a high degree of compactness and only a moderate degree of moisture).
 We recommend verification of this presumption at the location.